chaijs/chai/README.md

 ## Versions

-The current stable version tree is the `0.5.x` tree on the `master` branch.
-If you are interested in seeing what we have planned, or if you are a plugin developer interested in preparing your plugins for the next major release, see the `0.6.x` branch.
+The current stable version tree is the `0.5.x` branch.
+If you are interested in seeing what we have planned, or if you are a plugin developer interested in preparing your plugins for the next major release, see the `master` branch.

-- Stable: 0.5.x
+- Stable: 0.5.x - `0.5.x` branch
-- Unstables: 0.6.x
+- Unstables: 1.0.0alpha1 - `master` branch

 ## Contributors